Shoaib19/google_code_archive/README.md

     <li>Open a pull request on the original repository, describing your changes and their purpose.</li>
     <li>Wait for the maintainers to review your pull request and merge it if deemed appropriate.</li>
   </ol>

+  <h2 id="disclaimer">Disclaimer</h2>
+  <p>This repository contains coding problems originally provided by Google, which are no longer publicly available.
+These problems were made available for general public use.</p>

   <h2 id="license">License</h2>
   <p>This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You are free to use the problems for personal study and practice but not for any commercial purposes.</p>